Anhydrouss/LogisticRegression-CreditDefault/README.md

 * Segment customers based on their risk levels (low, medium, and high) using the logistic regression results.

 * Implement customized billing and payment plans according to the risk levels:
-  1. For low-risk customers, offer standard billing and payment options, with flexibility in payment terms.
-  2. For medium-risk customers, offer customized payment plans with closer monitoring and more frequent follow-ups.
-  3. For high-risk customers, require more frequent payments (e.g., bi-weekly or weekly) and closely monitor their accounts for potential delinquency.
+  i.
+For low-risk customers, offer standard billing and payment options, with flexibility in payment terms. ii.
+For medium-risk customers, offer customized payment plans with closer monitoring and more frequent follow-ups. iii.
+For high-risk customers, require more frequent payments (e.g., bi-weekly or weekly) and closely monitor their accounts for potential delinquency.

 * Regularly update the logistic regression model with new customer information and adjust the risk levels accordingly.